SilverHaze99/ChromaSleuth/README.md

 3. **Code Contributions**: Follow the existing code style

 ### Ideas for Future Features
+- ~~GUI?
+Maybe...with Drag&Drop (Tkinter or more fancy)~~ DONE✅
+- ~~Better UI cause right now matplotlib.pyplot is not that good~~ DONE✅
-- Web interface
+- Web interface as an alternative to the desktop GUI
+- Integration of webcolors or colour for exact CSS/X11 color names.
+- Analysis of color harmonies (complementary, analogous, etc.).
 - More color spaces (LAB, XYZ)
-- Color harmony analysis
 - Batch comparison tools
 - Integration with design tools
-- Integration of webcolors or colour for exact CSS/X11 color names.
-- GUI?
-Maybe...with Drag&Drop (Tkinter or more fancy)
-- Docker support maybe, but idk...
-- Benchmark Mode cause why not^^
 - “Color Emotion” analysis
-- Better UI cause right now matplotlib.pyplot is not that good
+- Live-Masking of the color in the image

 ## License

 This tool is provided as-is for OSINT research and analysis purposes.
 Users are responsible for ensuring compliance with applicable laws and regulations in their jurisdiction.
 This tool is provided under the MIT-License
+Icons used are provided by "lucide" [lucide-license](https://github.com/lucide-icons/lucide/blob/main/LICENSE)

 ## Changelog

+### Version 3.0 (GUI Edition)
+- ✅ Added: Full graphical user interface (GUI) built with PySide6 for a modern and responsive experience.
+- ✅ Revised: Drag & drop zone is now clickable, replacing the separate “Browse” button for a cleaner UI.
+- ✅ Added: “Click-to-copy” functionality for all color result cards in the GUI.
+- ✅ Refactored: Centralized and optimized stylesheets to enable visual feedback (e.g., when copying) and improve maintainability.
+- ✅ Added: Alpha channel (transparency) detection with clear feedback for the user in GUI and CLI.
+- ✅ Added: Icons for app windows and all main buttons to improve user guidance.

-### Version 2.0 (Enhanced)
+### Version 2.0 (Enhanced CLI)
 - ✅ Added K-means clustering method
 - ✅ Batch processing with multithreading
 - ✅ JSON export functionality